 Left one shirt feeling slightly stiff

 Not only is All Free Clear formulated with zero perfumes or dyes, but In The Lab, we found it to be among the best stain-fighters out there.
-We were amazed by its ability to lift spots of chocolate and red wine (which proved tough for many of its competitors), and how it left clothes with a light and subtle clean scent.
-Its wallet-friendly price is an added bonus, too.
+We were amazed by its ability to lift spots of chocolate and red wine (which proved tough for many of its competitors), and by how it left clothes with a light and subtle clean scent.
+Its wallet-friendly price is an added bonus.
 By our calculations, it's roughly $0.15 per load, well below the median we calculated from our set of 29 detergents ($0.25 per load).

 It comes as a concentrated liquid detergent, with easy-to-follow measuring lines on the cap.
 We did find it a bit odd that the measurements for regular loads were listed in numbers, while large loads were not—but thanks to those aforementioned indicator lines, this was not a big deal.
 After washing, one garment (a white shirt) did come out slightly stiff, but the other tested items were soft and pliable, and the towel was noticeably fluffy.

 In addition to our experience in The Lab, one of our at-home testers had positive things to say about All Free Clear's effectiveness for sensitive skin, too.
-"My 3-year-old daughter has eczema, and we usually wash her clothes separately from the rest of the family because her skin can get easily irritated," she explained.
+"My 3-year-old daughter has eczema, and we usually wash her clothes separately from the rest of the family, because her skin can get easily irritated," she explains.
 But, with this detergent, "we felt totally comfortable tossing her clothes in with ours, and it did not irritate her skin one bit."
 All in all (pun intended), we were very impressed with All Free Clear's performance in The Lab and with our home tester, and easily recommend it as the Best Overall pick.

 Price at time of publish: $18